christopheryoung/chrisyoung/README.md

 Hakyll-powered static site generator for <a href="http://chrisyoung.net">chrisyoung.net</a>.

-To create the executable: stack install chrisyoung
+To create the executable: stack build && stack install chrisyoung

 To work on the site: ./build

 To deploy: ./deploy